 A key focus is exploring how mental health can be enhanced or compromised by participating in community sports activities or competing in professional sport.

-Alternatively, areas of interest relevant to sport and physical activity can be explored in depth on our MRes Masters by Research.
+Alternatively, areas of interest relevant to sport and physical activity can be explored in depth on our MRes Masters by Research or you can train to teach physical education at primary or secondary level.

 All courses in the Department of Sport and Physical Activity place a strong emphasis on practical work, underpinned by outstanding facilities including dedicated biochemistry, biomechanics, performance analysis, physiology and psychology laboratories.